kwarc93/midi-to-usb/README.md

 # MIDI to USB adapter

-MIDI to USB adapter running on AT90USB162 microcontroller
+Simple MIDI (UART) to USB adapter running on AT90USB162 microcontroller

 ## Features:

-TODO

-## Overview

-TODO
+- build upon LUFA USB framework
+- only channel voice messages are supported

 ## Dependencies